redBorder/redborder-serverspec-manager/README.md

 ## redborder-serverspec-manager
-Infrastructure integration testing for redborder-manager
+Infrastructure integration testing for a redborder manager machine.
+The idea is to run the tests in a machine that is the validator local machine, so the target machine is affected by the tests.

 ## Installation
-On your workstation, execute the following command in your terminal:
+First, clone this repository on your workstation.
+Then install the gemes by executing this:
 ```ssh
 bundle install
 ```
-Also make sure to share your public ssh key to target machine:
+Sometimes you need to make sure that you share your public ssh key to target machine:
 ```
 ssh-copy-id root@<target_ip>
 ```